Masonic Orders beyond the Craft

 It was soon realised that there was a component missing; hinted at in the Third degree closing and especially at the end of the Master Mason's ritual.
 In order to fill this void an additional morality play was required.
 We know this story today as the Holy Royal Arch.

-For more information on Holy Royal Arch, please contact your Royal Arch representative or the Provincial Grand Scribe Ezra: Paul Vogwell or the Provincial Communication Officer, Alan Colman.
+For more information on Holy Royal Arch, please contact your Royal Arch representative or the Provincial Grand Scribe Ezra: Vince Delderfield, or the Provincial Communication Officer, Mark Fuller.

 Mark Master Mason